-Aaron Brown's new poetry collection, Acacia Road, is the winner of the 2016 Gerald Cable Book Award and has been published by Silverfish Review Press.
+Aaron Brown's new poetry collection, Acacia Road, published by Silverfish Review Press, is the winner of the 2016 Gerald Cable Book Award and the 2018 Nelson Poetry Book Award.

 "Acacia Road is a vivid, brilliant, and haunting memory palace, evoking Aaron Brown's childhood spent in Chad on the cusp of its civil war, and while at times the 'second space' of recollection, seems idyllic, the sound of shelling and gunfire, and news of human violence is never far away."
 Michael Collier